Asian Elephants, Bengal Floricans from India among 10 to be on UN endangered list

 Human-elephant conflict: A deadly battle over ever decreasing land

-Special efforts are made for conservation of migratory species included in the CMS appendix across countries which are part of these UN-inspired effort to save them, he said.
+Special efforts are made for the conservation of migratory species included in the CMS appendix across countries which are part of this UN-inspired effort to save them, he said.

 India will also try to get dolphins included in the list of protected species.